polynetwork/dev-docs/Core_Smart_Contract/User_Manuals/NFT_Transaction.md

 <h1 align="center">NFT Transaction</h1>

-This is the user manual for NFT transactions on a personal computer.
+This is the user manual for NFT transactions.
-Here are five steps listed to complete the cross-chain transaction on [Poly Bridge](https://bridge.poly.network/).
+List below are the five steps for completing a cross-chain transaction on [Poly Bridge](https://bridge.poly.network/).
-We take the NFT transaction between Bytom and BSC on Poly Bridge as an example for your better understanding.
+As an example, we use an NFT transaction between Bytom and BSC on Poly Bridge.

-At the very beginning, make sure you have entered [NFT Asset](https://bridge.poly.network/testnet/nft) of Poly Bridge and seen the page as below:
+To start, make sure you have entered [NFT Asset](https://bridge.poly.network/testnet/nft) of Poly Bridge and reach the page below:

 <img alt="img.png" src="img.png"/>

-You can start your transaction journey on this page now!
+You can start your transaction journey now from this page!

 ### Step 1.
 Wallet connection on source chain
-Firstly, you should **connect your wallet** according to your needs, e.g., Bytom on MetaMask, by following the three steps shown below:
+You should **Connect your wallet** according to your needs, e.g., Bytom on MetaMask, by following the three steps shown below:

 <img alt="img_1.png" src="img_1.png"/>